 - Using rich, constantly refreshed profile data in our customer data platform — and without having to rely on internal analysts or data scientists or external agencies — the company uses AI Workbench to calculate CLV as well as recency, frequency, and monetary value (RFM) scores at the individual level.

-- By doing so, the Planet Blue marketing organization can create new, multi-dimensional segments (e.g., ‘Champions,’ ‘Potential Loyalists,’ ‘Needs Attention’) based on that real-time customer behavior and engagement data and, subsequently, develop programs geared toward those distinct segments.
+- By doing so, the retailer’s marketing org can create new, multi-dimensional segments (e.g., ‘Champions,’ ‘Potential Loyalists,’ ‘Needs Attention’) based on that real-time customer behavior and engagement data and, subsequently, develop programs geared toward those distinct segments.

 - This predictive analytics data then informs numerous facets of the business.
 For instance, marketing can determine how much to spend on ongoing programs and where to spend the most (i.e., specific channels).
 Meanwhile, in-store retail associates can offer VIP treatment to local, high-CLV customers.

-Merging its online and offline first-party data in our pure-play customer data platform and utilizing our OOTB CLV model has clearly paid off (and continues to pay off) for Planet Blue.
+Merging its online and offline first-party data in our pure-play customer data platform and utilizing our OOTB CLV model has clearly paid off (and continues to pay off) for the company.

 Aside from gaining a deeper understanding of its customers, though, the business has also created operational efficiencies across the organization that will positively impact its growth and contribute to its ongoing transformation for years to come.